stuartgo/mapintel/README.md

     │
     ├── outputs             <- Trained and serialized models, model predictions, model summaries
     |   |                     and other outputs
-    │   ├── ocr_outputs
     │   ├── figures
+    │   ├── ocr
+    |   ├── saved_embeddings
     │   └── saved_models
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── mongodb_insertion  <- AWS lambda function package and related scripts.
-Used by AWS lambda │                         for regular insertion of NewsAPI articles into MongoDB database.
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    ├── api                <- Api based on FastAPI that connects the database with the rest of the
+    |                         application.
+    ├── ui                 <- Ui based on Streamlit that allows searching and exploration of news
+    |                         articles.
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.